asserh/test-results-api/README.md

 ### AWS

 To run the service you'll to set up a [S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#create-bucket-intro) and a [user with permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) to access that bucket.

+#### Credentials
-You can define AWS keys either in the config files themselves or as an environment variable on your machine.
+You can define AWS credentials  either in  `config/*.ts` files or as an environment variable on your machine.

-Valid environment variables:
+Required environment variables:
 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY
 * AWS_BUCKET